AlexHerpy/Marlin/ReadMe - Auto Bed Leveling.txt

-ReadMe - Auto Bed Leveling
+ReadMe - Auto Bed Leveling (ABL)

 Date:
-2014-01-21
+2014-01-31

 Summary:
 A few notes on configuring the Auto Bed Leveling feature of Marlin for use with a modified Solidoodle.

 Detailed Description:
 Auto Bed Leveling is a feature that compensates for a printing surface that is not perfectly level, however the surface does need to be perfectly flat.
-This feature utilizes the Z-axis endstop to probe 3 points (or more) on the printing surface.
+This feature utilizes the Z-axis endstop to probe 3 points (or more, see below) on the printing surface.
 Typically, the endstop is mounted to a servo that positions the endstop below the hot end during leveling, then retracts the endstop during printing.

-For the Solidoodle printer, rather than using a servo, the Z-axis end stop is rigidly mounted to the carrage.
-The relative position of the end stop from the tips of the hot end is about [-15, -70, 6.0] mm.
-At the probe locations a 6.3 mm tall cap nut is placed.
-Relative to the end stop position, the probe locations are [0, 130], [0,0], [140,0].

-The probe locations should be updated to reflect their position relative to the hot end.

 Auto Bed Leveling Parameters in Configuration.h file: